gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-Using the cookiecutter template an overall structure for our repository was achieved dividing the code, saved models, data, tests, and further into different relevant folders.
+Using the cookiecutter template an overall structure for our repository was achieved dividing the code, saved models, data, tests, and otherfile into different relevant folders.
 Along the project all relevant data collection, model definition, training, evaluation, and backend are contained in the *src* folder.
-Following the training, model configurations have been saved in the *models* folder in relevant subfolders for e.g. the sweep for hyperparameter optimization or profiling.
-The relevant .yaml files for configuring this are found in the *configs* folder.
+Following the training, model configurations and exports have been saved in the *models* folder in relevant subfolders for e.g. the sweep for hyperparameter optimization or profiling - though some of these are added to the gitignore due to file sizes being big and not relevant for pushing.
+The relevant .yaml files for configuring this are found in the *configs* folder along with all cloudbuild files.
 As the project uses dvc to handle the data, a *.dvc* has been added, while the *data* folder has been added to the .gitignore.
-In the data folder can also a onnx export of our model be found, which is used for the deployment. **TODO: Finalstructure after cleanup**
+In the *.github* folder can all workflows for Github Actions be found, and dockerfiles are also found in their respective folder as layed out by the cookiecutter template.
+In the root of the repository can the ignore files be found together with all requirements files.
+**TODO: Finalstructure after cleanup**

 ### Question 6